BhavithaVari/Global-Corporate-Ecosystem-Dashboard-Power-BI-Data-Analysis-Project/README.md

 #  Global Corporate Ecosystem Analysis — Power BI Dashboard
+While working in a Non-IT job, I was always curious about the differences between IT companies and Non-IT companies in terms of performance, workforce dynamics, and business growth.
+This curiosity motivated me to explore how these industries differ across various factors such as employee attrition, leadership strength, ecosystem maturity, and market competitiveness.

+To understand these differences, I developed this Power BI dashboard project that analyzes global companies from both IT and Non-IT sectors.
+The dashboard provides insights into workforce risk, corporate ecosystem strength, leadership resilience, and overall company performance across multiple countries.

+This project helped me apply data analysis, business intelligence, and visualization techniques to transform raw corporate data into meaningful insights and comparisons between industries.
 ##  Project Overview

 This project presents an interactive **Power BI dashboard** that analyzes the **Global Corporate Ecosystem** by comparing **IT and Non-IT companies** across multiple performance indicators such as ecosystem strength, leadership resilience, workforce risk, and market competitiveness.